asundheim/lua_minimum_spanning_tree/README.md

 # Lua Minimum Spanning Tree
-Generates a minimum spanning tree in Lua
+Generates a minimum spanning tree in Lua given a graph of edges

 # Installation
 Add mst.lua to your project folder and call it with require